Biden hosts fundraiser with his two-term Democratic presidential predecessors, striving to join their ranks

 The fact that three of the four still-living Democratic presidents will be in the same room – Jimmy Carter, 99, is receiving hospice care and will not attend – exemplifies the crucial stakes Biden and Democrats believe hang in the balance in his contest against his predecessor, former President Donald Trump.

-Trump will also be in New York on Thursday, attending the Long Island wake of a NYPD officer who was slain in Queens earlier this week.
+Trump was also in New York on Thursday, attending the wake of NYPD Officer Jonathan Diller who was slain in Queens earlier this week.
+Diller was killed during a traffic stop on Monday.

+“What happened is such a sad, sad event, such a horrible thing.
+And it’s happening all too often and we’re just not going to let it happen.
+We just can’t,” Trump told reporters outside the wake.

+He added, “We got to toughen it up.
+We have to get back to law and order, we have to do a lot of things differently because this is not working.”

 While the main events Thursday night are limited to the highest-paying donors, the campaign is also hosting what they described as a separate “pre-program” for grassroots donors, hosted by campaign manager Julie Chávez Rodriguez and also featuring Biden, Obama and Clinton.